Quick Answer

 Do I need permanent residency for the tax benefits?

-No. Temporary residency gives you the same 0% foreign income tax benefit.
+No. Temporary residency can give you the same 0% foreign-source income tax benefit.
 You only need permanent for citizenship eligibility and full banking access.

 Can I switch from permanent back to temporary residency?